 REPLICA

-• Bell X-1 Rocket Plane used in the movie The Right Stuff
+• Bell X-1 Rocket Plane movie prop from the movie The Right Stuff

 GENUINE